telerik/kendo-ui-core/docs/controls/hybrid/styles/layout.md

        new kendo.mobile.Application($(document.body), { layout: "foo" });
     </script>

+### Platform-Specific

-Layouts can be platform specific, allowing for different layout and behavior per platform.
-A layout platform can be specified using `data-platform=""`
+Layouts can be platform-specific, allowing for different layout and behavior per platform.
+A layout platform can be specified using `data-platform=""`.

-## iOS and Android Application Layout
+The example below demonstrates an iOS and Android application layout.

+###### Example

     <div data-role="view">Bar</div>